HuseynSadatkhanov/Operating-Systems-Assignments/README.md

 - **Writer Priority:** When a writer signals its intent to write, no new readers are allowed to start until the writer has finished.
 - **Load Balancing:** Readers are distributed evenly across three file replicas by selecting the replica with the fewest active readers.

-## Files Included
-- **readers_writers.py:** The main Python source code implementing the solution.
-- **log.txt:** A log file where all read and write operations are recorded (this file is created automatically if it does not exist).
-- **README.md:** This file.
-- **DesignReport.md:** A brief report outlining the synchronization mechanism, load balancing strategy, and challenges encountered.

 ## Requirements
 - Python 3.x
-- No additional packages are needed; only Python’s standard libraries are used
+- No additional packages are needed, only Python’s standard libraries are used

 ## How to Run the Program
-1. **Install Python:** Download and install Python 3.x from [python.org](https://www.python.org/downloads/).
-Ensure Python is added to your system PATH.
+1. **Install Python:** Download and install Python 3.x from [python.org](https://www.python.org/downloads/).,ensure Python is added to your system PATH
-2. **Clone or Extract the Project:** Place all files (including `readers_writers.py` and `log.txt`) in a single folder.
+2. **Clone or Extract the Project:** Place all files, including "readers_writers.py" and "log.txt" in a single folder
 3. **Open the Project in Visual Studio Code (or your preferred IDE):**
    - Open VS Code.
    - Choose `File -> Open Folder...` and select your project folder.